 Information boards prepared by the SPP and a knowledgeable guide provide details about the mill and the operation of its three pieces of restored machinery for visitors, whilst other SPP projects have provided an information board in braille, wheelchair access ramps and a free informative and fun environmental education pack about the watermill and the Agios Germanos River for younger visitors.

-The A. G. Leventis Foundation and the Stavros Niarchos Foundation, together with the Hans Wilsdorf Foundation, are also funding the restoration of adjacent mill buildings, which are currently under construction.
-Completion of the works is expected in 2024.
+The A. G. Leventis Foundation and the Stavros Niarchos Foundation, together with the Hans Wilsdorf Foundation, also funded the restoration of adjacent mill buildings.

 2013 - 2015